pixiesue/Real-Time-Cameras/Outline.md

 ### From Static to Scrolling Screens
 1st VG = 1st Camera
+Spacewars
+Tennis for Two
 NES graphics explained: Mario

 ### Brand New POVs
+Brief History of 3D
 Wolfenstein 3D & DooM
 Mario64

 ### The advent of Cinematic Storytelling
 Cutscenes